Gowrish31/Ecommerce-Follow-Along/README.md

 - First creating a structured folder for the project
 - Then Setting up  React app for the frontend and a Node.js server for the backend and installing express,mongoose,nodemon and cors
 - Implemented  Tailwind CSS for styling.
 - Then created Login Page for authorization .

+## Milestone 3:
+-Setting  up the node.js server to handle api requests.
+-Setting up  folders for  backend code
+-Connecting  application  the to MongoDB
+-Connecting  the database and server
+-Create a error handler